 1 Again there was a day when the sons of God came to present themselves before the LORD, and Satan also came among them to present himself before the LORD.
 2 And the LORD said to Satan, "Where did you come from?"
-And Satan answered the LORD and said, "From searching about on the earth and from walking up and down upon it."
+And Satan answered the LORD and said, "From searching around on the earth and from walking up and down upon it."
 3 And the LORD said to Satan, "Have you considered my servant Job, that there is no one like him on the earth, an upright and a just man, one who fears God, and shuns evil?
 And still he holds firmly to his integrity, although you moved me against him to destroy him without cause."
 4 And Satan answered the LORD and said, "Skin for skin, even all that a man has he will give for his life.
 5 But put forth your hand now and touch his bone and his flesh, and he will curse you to your face."
 6 And the LORD said to Satan, "Behold, he is in your hand, but save his life."

 7 So Satan went forth from the presence of the LORD and smote Job with sore boils from the sole of his foot to his crown.
 8 And he took him a potsherd to scrape himself with it and sat down among the ashes.